 We estimated the transaction price for the Viatris Agreement using the most likely amount method within the scope of ASC 606.
 In order to determine the transaction price, we evaluated all of the payments to be received during the duration of the contract, which included milestones and consideration payable by Viatris.
 Other than the upfront payment, all other milestones and consideration we may earn under the Viatris Agreement are subject to uncertainties related to development achievements, Viatris' rights to terminate the agreement, and estimated effort for cost-sharing payments.
 Components of such estimated effort for cost-sharing payments include both internal and external costs.
 Consequently, the transaction price does not include any milestones and considerations that, if included, could result in a probable significant reversal of revenue when related uncertainties become resolved.
 At the end of each reporting period, we re-evaluate the probability of achievement of each such milestone and any related constraint, and if necessary, adjust our estimates of the overall transaction price.
 Sales-based milestones and royalties are not included in the transaction price until the sales occur because the underlying value relates to the license and the license is the predominant feature in the Viatris Agreement.
-As of March 31, 2024, the transaction price allocated to the unfulfilled performance obligations was \$31.0 million.
+As of June 30, 2024, the transaction price allocated to the unfulfilled performance obligations was \$30.9 million.

 We recognize revenue and estimate deferred revenue based on the cost of development service incurred over the total estimated cost of development services to be provided for the development period.
-For revenue recognition purposes, the development period has an estimated accounting program end date of 2027.
+For revenue recognition purposes, the development period has an estimated accounting program end date of 2030.
 It is possible that this period will change and is assessed at each reporting date.
 ASC Topic 606, Revenue from Contracts with Customers (ASC 606) requires that an entity include a constraint on the amount of variable consideration included in the transaction price.
 Variable consideration is considered "constrained" if there is a potential for significant reversal of cumulative revenue recognized.
 As part of the constraint evaluation, we considered numerous factors, including a shift in certain responsibilities between the two parties which would result in changes to the net cost sharing payments and the total project budget, for which outcomes are difficult to predict as of the date of this Report.
-We will continue to evaluate the variable transaction price and related revenue recognition in each reporting period and as the above uncertainties are resolved or other changes in circumstances occur.
-For the three months ended March 31, 2024, we recognized revenue related to development services under the Viatris Agreement of \$0.2 million.
-For the three months ended March 31, 2023, no collaboration revenue is recognized from the biosimilar program.
+We will continue to evaluate the variable transaction price and related revenue recognized revenue related to development services under the Viatris Agreement of \$0.1 million and \$0.3 million, respectively.
+For the three and six months ended June 30, 2023, no collaboration revenue is recognized from the biosimilar program.